-Furthermore, Bob`s actions can help in the development of Washington's ideas on effects that can be witnessed when a certain group of people joins either to stop or encourage racism.
+Furthermore, Bob`s actions can help in the development of Washington's ideas on effects that can be witnessed when a certain group of people join together either to stop or encourage racism.
 In his speech, he said, “Nearly sixteen million of hands will aid you in pulling the load upward, or they will pull against you the load downward.
-We shall constitute one-third and more of the ignorance and crime of the South, or one-third [of] its intelligence and progress,” (History matter 1).
-He was trying to highlight the importance that can be enjoyed when people regardless of their races join together like promotion of business and industrial prosperity as well as challenges that can arise when different races develop hatred among others.
+We shall constitute one-third and more of the ignorance and crime of the South, or one-third [of] its intelligence and progress,” (Louis 585).
+He was highlighting the benefit that can be enjoyed when people regardless of their races come together for good purposes such as promotion of business and industrial prosperity as well as the challenges that can arise when different races develop hatred among others.
 Examples of these challenges are death, economic stagnation, depression, and enmity.
-In the novel, Bob faced a lot of challenges when he was promoted in his job by all his white workmates.
-His white superiors denied him vital information and resources that were very vital in the operation 0f the business which not only affected him at a personal level but also the general performance of his team which directly reduces the productivity of the whole team.
-Also, his workmate refused to assist him whenever he needed help with a job project which later triggered grudges between him and the white people to a point he was planning to kill and rape some of his colleagues.
+In the novel, Bob faced a lot of challenges from all his white workmates when he was promoted in his job.
+His white superiors denied him vital information and resources that were critical in the operation 0f the business, which not only affected him at a personal level but also the general performance of his team and directly reduced the productivity of the whole team.
+Also, his workmate refused to assist him whenever he needed help with a project.
+This later triggered grudges between him and the white people to a point he was planning to kill and rape some of his colleagues.

-Moreover, Bob's action can help to develop and support the point where Washington requested the white people to work together with the black people.
-In his speech he said, “To those of the white race who look to the incoming of those of foreign birth and strange tongue and habits for the prosperity of the South, were I permitted I would repeat what I say to my own race, Cast down your bucket where you are,” (History matter 1).
-At this point, he persuaded white people to embrace a culture of helping and encouraging black people who cleared their forests, tilled their fields, build their railways and cities, and brought forth treasures from the bowels of the earth.
+Moreover, Bob's actions can help to develop and support the point where Washington requested the white people to work together with the black people.
+In his speech he said, “To those of the white race who look to the incoming of those of foreign birth and strange tongue and habits for the prosperity of the South, were I permitted I would repeat what I say to my own race, Cast down your bucket where you are,” (Louis 584).
+At this point, he persuaded the white people to embrace a culture of helping and encouraging black people who cleared their forests, tilled their fields, built their railways and cities, and brought forth treasures from the bowels of the earth.
 Similarly, when Bob was promoted, he viewed the chance as one that will lead to his success and prosperity.
 He needed help and encouragement from his white superiors and workmates that could have enabled him to achieve all his goals.
 However, due to racism, he received oppression and hatred from the group that was supposed to help him.
-This did not end well because it resulted in him ending in the wrong career against his will when he was forced to join the military after Magde falsely accused him of rape charges.
-From this event, it is noticeable when both white people and black people work together, both party grows, develop, and succeed together unlike when they operate against each other because the inferior party will be disadvantaged.
+This did not end well because it resulted in him ending in the wrong career against his will when he was forced to join the military after Magde falsely accused him of rape.
+From this incident, it is noticeable when both white people and black people work together, both parties grow, develop, and succeed together unlike when they operate against each other because the inferior party will be disadvantaged.

 Conclusion